semrush/intergalactic/website/docs/components/link/link.md

 ![](static/name-example-4.png)

-If a sentence ends with an email, URL, or domain that is a link, do not include a period at the end of the sentence as users often copy the address and may accidentally include the period.
+If a sentence ends with an email, URL, or domain that is a link, don’t include a period at the end of the sentence as users often copy the address and may accidentally include the period.

 ![](static/name-example-5.png)